SpaceX to launch first all-civilian mission this year | DW | 02.02.2021

-SpaceX announced on Monday it is aiming to launch the first all-civilian mission into Earth's orbit this year.
+SpaceX has announced plans to launch the first all-civilian mission into Earth's orbit later this year.

-The multi-day flight is to be led by US tech billionaire Jared Isaacman.
-He will be joined by three other civilians for a journey into space.
-One of the passengers would be determined by a raffle.
-Any adult US citizen who donates to St. Jude children hospital during the month of February will automatically be entered into a random drawing for the seat.
+The multiday flight is to be led by US tech billionaire Jared Isaacman.
+He will be joined by three other civilians for a journey into space, with one of the passengers to be determined by a raffle.
+Any adult US citizen who donates to St. Jude Children's Research Hospital during the month of February will automatically be entered into a random draw for the seat.

-Isaacman has also bought an ad during the US football championship final, better known as the Super Bowl, in a bid to publicize the flight.
+Isaacman has also bought an ad during the upcoming Super Bowl, the US football championship final, in a bid to publicize the flight.
 The mission has been dubbed Inspiration 4.

-"It's a once-in-a-lifetime adventure: a journey into outer space on the first all-civilian space flight," according to a website dedicated to the mission.
+"It's a once-in-a-lifetime adventure: a journey into outer space on the first all-civilian space flight," said a website dedicated to the mission.

 Trip to raise millions for charity